AFGSC, USACE Celebrate Sentinel Program Milestone

-From left, Vince Crowdy, U.S. Army Corps of Engineers, Omaha District, senior realty specialist and notary; Richard Novotny, trustee of the Carol A. Novotny Residuary Trust; and Paige Staroscik, USACE Omaha District senior realty specialist, work on the paperwork for the closing of the first land acquisition for the new Sentinel Program, Aug.
-1, 2023, in Cheyenne, Wyoming.
-AFGSC partnered with USACE and their Omaha District’s Sentinel real estate team who acted as the purchasing agents.
-(Courtesy Photo)
+Recently, Air Force Global Strike Command celebrated the first land acquisition and closing for the new Sentinel Program in Cheyenne, Wyoming.
+AFGSC partnered with the U.S. Army Corps of Engineers and their Omaha District’s Sentinel real estate team who acted as the purchasing agents.

+This event included Richard Novotny, trustee of the Carol A. Novotny Residuary Trust; Paige Staroscik, Omaha District senior realty specialist; and Vince Crowdy, Omaha District senior realty specialist and notary.

+Originally called the Ground Based Strategic Deterrent, or GBSD, in the early stages of its development, the LGM-35A Sentinel intercontinental ballistic missile (ICBM) weapon system is the most cost-effective option for maintaining a safe, secure, and effective land-based leg of the nuclear triad that also extends its capabilities through 2075.

 |Date Taken: